-The structure and texture of organic life is what excites me most of all, during the last three years I have been exploring hundreds of techniques using different mediums and tools to create a truly unique Impasto style that shares these organic details to share how magnificent our planet is.
+Structure and texture of organic life is what excites me most of all, during the last three years I have explored and experimented using hundreds of techniques and different mediums with all sorts of tools to create a truly unique Impasto style that shares these organic details to life in my work.

-2021 is planned to be a year of focus, events will be few and far between.
+2021 is planned to be a year of focus on establishing my work.
+Events will be few and far between.
 So new collections that will focus on the plant life on our extraordinary planet.

 My Kaleidoscope Collection consists of Abstract Expressive Paintings with Organic inspired Impasto Textures that have been sculpted on Canvas and Created in a vibrant colour palette because I feel we all need a little bright and uplifting sometimes.

 Wild UK Flora Collection – Ink drawings and expressive, impressionist paintings that explore and discuss preservation of the ancient woodlands, grasslands and meadows here in the UK.
 New Giclée Prints and pattern designs will also be released every month in 2021.
 My Studio currently is attached to the back of my home, its not ideal nonetheless has been found to be very useful as well as necessity over the past year during the pandemic.